danstarns/idio-graphql/README.md

 });
 ```

-> **Is it all about nodes ?** No!
-There are plenty of classes to help you construct your GraphQL schema start reading about schemaAppliances [here](https://danstarns.github.io/idio-graphql/docs/schema-appliances).
+> **Is it all about nodes ?** There are plenty of classes to help you construct your GraphQL schema start reading about schemaAppliances [here](https://danstarns.github.io/idio-graphql/docs/schema-appliances).

 ## How do I integrate with my Apollo Server ?